Biden pays respects to US troops killed in Afghanistan

 “The 13 service members that we lost were heroes who made the ultimate sacrifice in service of our highest American ideals and while saving the lives of others,” Biden said in a statement Saturday.
 “Their bravery and selflessness has enabled more than 117,000 people at risk to reach safety thus far.”

-Biden held his hand over his heart and appeared to shut his eyes in prayer as each flag-draped transfer case was taken off a military aircraft and put on an awaiting vehicle.
+Biden held his hand over his heart and appeared to shut his eyes in prayer as each transfer case was taken off the military aircraft and placed in an awaiting vehicle.

 Biden’s three most recent predecessors as presidents all attended such dignified transfers.
 It was Biden’s first time taking part in the ritual as president, but he has been here before.